owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source3_image_4.md

 _title: The Penny Magazine, The Rook
 description: An image of a full magazine page with two columns of text featuring discussion of rooks.
-creator:  The Society for the Diffusion of Useful Knowledge
+creator:  Charles Knight, J S Redfield, The Society for the Diffusion of Useful Knowledge
 _date: 1838
 rights: Public Domain
 type: Text